 hmmmmm is a multi-screen performance video installation.
 We intend to record a new iteration of the performance in similar conditions, every five years, for the rest of our life.
 The first iteration was created for the exhibition space at Crescent Arts in 2015.

 We are untrained dancers, and lovers.
 The installation may fluctuate between humour and gravity as we dance for the five hours.
 The projected images become like a memory of the act, held in the space, replaying before the viewer’s eyes.
 What does it mean to really be present?
 We’re interested in consciousness, the act of perception, and the boundaries between self and other. | Webb-Ellis 2015

-The recording of their performance in the two exhibition areas at Crescent Arts, with a camera in each space, is projected into the same spaces, in real time.
-A clock in the projected video displays the current time of day, set exactly at actual viewing time.
+The recording of our performance in the two exhibition areas at Crescent Arts, with a camera in each space, is projected into the same spaces, in real time.
 The dance is led by Christopher Boylan, a teacher of ‘5 Rhythms’, a form of ecstatic movement which focuses on the present moment and aims to explore both inner and outer worlds of human experience.